Trump has coronavirus: Biden to take COVID-19 test after sharing debate stage with president, sources say

-Hours after Trump's announcement Friday, the Biden campaign said the former vice president is scheduled to take a COVID-19 test, sources tell ABC News.
-His camp has not yet weighed in on the president's diagnosis but will release a statement shortly.
+The Biden campaign said Friday that the former vice president is scheduled to take a COVID-19 test, sources tell ABC News.

+"Jill and I send our thoughts to President Trump and First Lady Melania Trump for a swift recovery.
+We will continue to pray for the health and safety of the president and his family," Biden tweeted.

+Jill and I send our thoughts to President Trump and First Lady Melania Trump for a swift recovery.
+We will continue to pray for the health and safety of the president and his family.— Joe Biden (@JoeBiden) October 2, 2020

 SEE ALSO: President Trump, first lady Melania test positive for coronavirus, say they are quarantining